Octavius-Dante/Tetra-Proxima/CAPM-DAY-8/Readme.md

 <img src="./files/capmd8-10.png" >
 </br>
 </br>
-The finla file should look like this
+The final file should look like this
 </br>
 </br>
 <img src="./files/capmd8-4a.png" >